j-h-m/j-h-m.github.io/index.md

 ---
 # About me

-I'm a software developer in Tennessee.
+I'm a software developer currently employed in Tennessee.

 I have volunteered on a few projects with The Herbarium Consortium at UTC in Chattanooga.
-[CapPow](https://github.com/CapPow) and myself are working on a pair of applications for field research.
+[CapPow](https://github.com/CapPow) and I are working on a pair of applications for field research.
 One is a data processing application powered by Python and another is a Xamarin Forms project that will result in an Android and iOS application.
+They will allow plant collectors to easily gather collection information in the field and refine it for storage in a [Symbiota](http://symbiota.org/docs/) powered database.

 ## Projects